The Experiential Dynamics of

 The Sudden Shift

 One moment we're having a normal conversation, the next we're met with complete silence.
-The shift happens so quickly we might not even remember what triggered it, but our nervous system immediately registers the change in energetic pressure.
+The shift happens so quickly that our nervous system registers the change in energetic pressure before the mind names what triggered it.

 The Anxious Pursuit

-We find ourselves working harder to reconnect - apologizing for things we didn't do, overexplaining our intentions, or walking on eggshells.
+We find ourselves working harder to reconnect - apologizing for elements outside our agency, overexplaining our intentions, or walking on eggshells.
 The silence creates a vacuum that seems to demand our energy and attention.

 The Physical Response

-Our body knows something is wrong before our mind does.
+Our body registers the relational shift before our mind names it.
 Tightness in our chest, shallow breathing, or a knot in our stomach - these are our organism responding to a fundamental disruption in relational safety.

 The Power Reversal